SCAIL Assessments for Agriculture

 - Birch Farm, Woolsery – SCAIL Assessment in support of a proposed livestock shed to house cattle, pigs, sows, ewes and chickens alongside an enclosed manure shed to store animal wastes.
 A consultation response prepared by Natural England in response to the planning application for the scheme indicated the potential for adverse effects at ecological designations as result of atmospheric emissions from the development.
 An assessment was therefore undertaken to predict ammonia impacts at sensitive locations.
 The results indicated an acceptable level of emissions from the scheme.

 - Woodlands Lane, Calf Heath – SCAIL Assessment in support of a proposed stable block to over winter horses.
-A consultation response prepared by the Ecologist at South Staffordshire Council indicated potential for adverse effects at Cannock Chase Special Area of Conservation as result of atmospheric emissions from the development both alone and in-combination with other plans and projects.
+A consultation response prepared by the Ecologist at South Staffordshire Council indicated potential for adverse effects at Cannock Chase Special Area of Conservation.
+This was due to atmospheric emissions from the development both alone and in-combination with other plans and projects.
 A search of the Council’s planning system was undertaken and ammonia contributions from other developments in the locality were combined with the proposals.
 Resultant impacts were below the relevant threshold at Cannock Chase Special Area of Conservation.
 Effects were therefore not considered to be significant.

 Get in touch with one of our specialist Air Quality Consultants today to find out more about how we can help you overcome any ammonia related issues you may be facing.
 Alternatively, visit our case studies to review recently completed projects or ammonia related news.